 Build the circuit shown in figure 2.
-Test the circuit by using the waveform generator and scope.
-Put a 100 mV amplitude signal with an offset of 2.5 volts into the circuit where the label denotes W1.
+Test the circuit by using the waveform generator and scope on your Analog Discovery.
+Put a 100 mV amplitude sinusoidal signal with an offset of 2.5 volts into the circuit where the label denotes W1.
 With the scope, measure both the input and the output voltage.
 Adjust the amplitude and frequency (no need to go beyond 100 kHz) to get a feel for how this circuit behaves.